Remnants of Partition

 Seventy years on, the Partition of India fades from memory.
 Can it be restored?

-Shortlisted for the Hindu Lit for Life Non Fiction Prize and the Kamaladevi Chattopadhyay NIF Book Prize
+Shortlisted for the British Academy’s Al-Rodhan Prize for Global Cultural Understanding 2019, the Hindu Lit for Life Non Fiction Prize and the Kamaladevi Chattopadhyay NIF Book Prize

 A Hindustan Times ‘India @ 70’ book